pad

 Dear Dr. Dave and Dr. Dee,

 Coworkers are complaining about the increase in retirement age.
-I understand that it's going from 65 to 67.
+I understand that it went from 65 to 67.
 What does this mean?

 Signed,

-However, people born in 1938 and after will be affected, and it's a gradual age increase until the full retirement age reaches 67.
+However, people born in 1938 and after will have a gradual age increase until the full retirement age reaches 67.
 For example, those born in 1938, the full retirement age increases from 65 years to 65 years and 2 months; those born in 1950, the age increase is from 65 to 66 years.

 The Social Security Administration website (www.ssa.gov) calculates full retirement age or normal retirement age as follows: